tophefo/IpCamera/README.md

 ## Image Snapshots

-There are a number of ways to use snapshots with this binding, and often there are advantages to using these methods from the binding instead of directly from the camera.
+There are a number of ways to use snapshots with this binding.
+There are advantages to using these methods from the binding instead of directly from the camera.

 **Ways to use snapshots are:**